-Receive and read all the material involved in the case.
+Step One: INTAKE PROCESS - Usualy takes approximately 10 hours to complete.
+The intake (approx. 4 hours of meeting time, and 3-6 hours of reading over legal documents/paperwork).
+Receive and read all the pertinent material involved in the case.
 I want to make sure the parent(s) have followed through with the requirements ordered through the courts and/or Child Protective Services(CPS) and review issues the parent(s) have been through.
-After reviewing the material, I will contact the attorney's involved, CPS worker, or any other professionals involved directly in the case.
+After reviewing the material, I will contact the attorney's involved, CPS worker, or any other professionals involved directly in the case (if necessary).
 Before I make contact with the parent(s), I want to make sure of any safety concerns that may be present, and any concerns the custodial parent or foster parent so I can develop a step by step process with the family.

-Contact the custodial parent or foster parents, and discuss their concerns and how the process works.
-I will send paperwork to both set of parents (custodial and non-custodial).
+Contact the custodial parent, non-custodial parent, and/or foster parents and discuss their concerns and how the process works.
+I will send paperwork (online or if by request conventional mail) to both set of parents (custodial and non-custodial).
+Set a meeting with both the custodial and non-custodial parent and hear 'both sides' of the stories.
+Receive a retainer for services, and proceed to the next step.

 Step Three:

 Meet the child(ren) in my office.
 This is an informal unstructured interview where I can meet the child(ren) and gain a better understanding of the family system.
-This is scheduled after the paperwork from the parents has returned to my office.
+This is scheduled after the paperwork from the parents has returned to my office, a meeting with both parents has been completed, and a retainer for fees has been collected.

 Step Four: